SPIresearch/IoT-V2E/README.md

 Run trainso.py  (single-GPU training)

 You need to input some parameters based on your own settings, including hash code length, the location of the cross-modal dataset, and the location of generated hash codes, uncertainties, and checkpoints."

+### Inference:：
+Run retrieval_indatabase.py (single-GPU training) Modify the parameters according to your own situation.
+We provide the pre-trained weights of the feature extraction network Attnsleep for EEG signal.(pre_attn.py)